 This formed the location of another pub and saw Branwell seated at the fire place reading his poem before condemning his words to the fire.

-The Crispin Inn at Shibden received a coat of paint but was largely unchanged and used for a scene with Branwell Brontë and Arthur Nicholls.
+The Crispin Inn at Shibden received a coat of paint but was largely unchanged and used for a scene with Branwell Brontë and Joe Leyland.
 The scene opens with them leaning on the bar as a horse and rider pass by the door.